aws-observability/aws-otel-community/charts/adot-eks-on-ec2-to-cw/README.md

 Therefore, this Helm chart is useful for customers who use EKS on EC2 and want to collect metrics and logs to send to CloudWatch Container Insights.
 This chart makes it easy for the user to install and configure their setup to collect telemetry data and send to the monitoring service they use, and in this case, CloudWatch.

-The Helm chart configured in this repository is ready to collect metrics and logs and send them to CloudWatch Container Insights.
+The Helm chart configured in this repository deploys ADOT Collector and Fluent Bit as DaemonSets and is ready to collect metrics and logs and send them to CloudWatch Container Insights.

 ## Prerequisite